Monday, December 14, 2009

 Call me a Scrooge if you want—I don’t decorate or bake or go to Christmas parties, and this year I probably won’t even send out Christmas cards--but over 90,000 people are homeless in Los Angeles alone.
 One friend wrote of hundreds of people living in cardboard boxes along riverbanks in Colorado because the shelters are all full, in temperatures that dipped to 26 degrees below last week.
 These are families with men, women and children.
 Another mentioned seeing people sleeping in the streets in Philadelphia, a phenomenon that is repeated nightly in cities all across the nation.

-As I said yesterday, I had my post all written, then accidentally deleted it.
+Yesterday, I had my post all written, then accidentally deleted it.
 By then an hour and a half had passed, and I was hungry.
 So I went to my refrigerator and just stood there, staring at all the food in it and being grateful that I had so many choices when there are so many who have none.
 Being grateful that I was in a warm and dry home of my own while the wind blew and the rain poured.
 I can’t even begin to imagine the desolation the homeless must feel.

 I then went to Mass, to give thanks for all that I’ve been given, put a check for the church’s food pantry in the collection plate, and although I was not hungry, agreed to go to lunch with a friend simply because I could.